DataDog/integrations-core/ambari/README.md

 - network
 - process

-If service metrics collection is enabled with `collect_service_metrics` this integration collects for each whitelisted service component the metrics with headers in the white list.
+If service metrics collection is enabled with `collect_service_metrics` this integration collects for each included service component the metrics with headers in the inclusion list.

 ### Metrics